 Choose To Respond Calmly

 We know it can be incredibly stressful to have someone you care for incarcerated.
 At this moment, you can only control what is in your control.
-Give Amistad Bail Bonds a call, and we can discuss your options with you.
+Give Amistad Bail and Immigration Bonds a call, and we can discuss your options with you.
 Once you are more educated on the process and system, the stress will undoubtedly remain, but it may ease a bit when you have more knowledge and support on your side.

 Solidify a Plan

 The unknown can be the hardest thing to deal with.
 Uncertainty in an especially difficult situation can be harder than normal.
-Taking the time to explore your options with an Amistad Bail Bonds representative will give you the tools to set a plan in motion.
+Taking the time to explore your options with an Amistad Bail and Immigration Bonds representative will give you the tools to set a plan in motion.
 Once you’ve considered your options, weighed the sides, and chosen the best path, putting your plan into action will help ease your stress.

 Embrace the Moment and Reality